dfrws/dfrws2020-EU-workshops-EM/README.md

 3. Start the VM and login at the bash prompt with username **emvidence** and password **emvidence**.
 Once logged-in, type **startx** and press ENTER to start the graphical desktop environment.

 4. We need to get the latest workshop materials that will be downloaded with the help of a shell script.
 On the Desktop, you can find the shell script called **update-workshop-materials.sh**.
 Open a terminal at the Desktop and type the following command to run that shell script.
-It will download the latest version of workshop materials to the desktop.
+It will download the latest version of workshop materials from this Github repository to the desktop.

      ```./update-workshop-materials.sh```